Check out this article to help you find a job at a company that values diversity in the workplace.

 If you are looking for a new role, ensuring that the company values diversity in the workplace should be on your list of must-haves.
 When an organization practices diversity, equity, and inclusion, it leads to new perspectives, increased creativity, more comfort and safety for employees, less turnover, and more success overall.
 In fact, research by McKinsey & Company shows that companies with diverse executive teams outperform others in terms of profit.

-So, how can you make sure that the companies you are interested in share your values about diversity, equity, and inclusion?
-At Pathrise, we’ve helped 600+ people land great roles at companies that fit their values.
+So, how can you make sure that the companies you are interested in share your diversity, equity, and inclusion values?
+At Pathrise, we’ve helped 800+ people land great roles at companies that fit their values.
 So, we wanted to share our advice to help you do the same.

 1. Research the company

 Company research should always be the first step in your job search.
 That’s because it can help you decide if that company fits your goals.
 You can learn about a company’s mission and values by taking a look at their About page.
 Before you submit an application, make sure that they align with yours.

 You should also take a look at lists of the most diverse companies, which you can find on sites like DiversityInc and Great Place to Work.
 Their lists comes from confidential survey feedback representing more than 4.8 million US employees.